Conflict to Connection with Ourselves and Others - Level 2 (Intermediate)

-Learn 6 types of conversations (inner and outer) that build resilience with adversity and strengthen relationship, cooperation, and collaboration.
+Learn 6 types of conflict to connection conversations (inner and outer) that build resilience with adversity and strengthen relationship, cooperation, and collaboration.

 This Level Two intermediate online live session community practice is for people who already have training experience with empathic communication: This could be with my Level One 8-week Foundations of Mindfulness in Conversation, or who have taken live trainings in Nonviolent Communication (NVC) and have been actively practicing for at least 6 months.

 You’ll Gain The Ability To: